 - There is a maximum team size of 4.
 For winning teams, we will provide prizes for up to 4 participants.

 - Teams should be made up exclusively of students (or recent graduates within one year of having graduated) who are not organizers, volunteers, judges, sponsors, or in any other privileged position at the event.
+Students must be at least 14 years old to participate in Hack K-State.

 - All team members should be present at the event.
 Leaving the venue for some time to hack elsewhere is fine.